iann0036/cfn-tf-custom-types/README.md

 Note that generating all files may take several minutes depending upon the amount of resources the provider has.

 You can also use `all` as the provider name to generate resources for all providers.
-Note this can take 20 minutes or more to complete.
+Note this can take some hours to complete.

 ### Resource Submission